pefarrell/pefarrell.github.io/index.md

 <h2 id="news">News</h2>

+<p>2023-12-23: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2312.15210">the kinetic derivation of a compressible Leslie-Ericksen equation for rarified calamitic gases</a>.</p>
 <p>2023-12-06: I gave a seminar in the Mathematical Modelling series at Charles University Prague.</p>
 <p>2023-11-20: I hosted a research visit from <a href="https://brendankeith.github.io/">Brendan Keith</a>.</p>
 <p>2023-10-12: Congratulations to <a href="https://aznaran.com/">Francis Aznaran</a> on winning a Society of Science Fellowship at the University of Notre Dame!</p>